 You may be driving less than usual these days, but you should still disinfect the high-contact surfaces inside your car as often as the surfaces inside your house.
 When British car retailer Motorpoint tested 20 spots in an average car, they found that the steering wheel had among the highest concentration of germs.
 Door handles and controls, gear shifts, and dashboard buttons were also teeming with bacteria.
 Disinfectant wipes like Lysol can sanitize most surfaces inside your car, but CNET suggests using specific wipes when cleaning your car’s leather seats or touchscreens.
 To avoid bringing illnesses back to your vehicle while out and about, Forte recommends using hand sanitizer before touching your car’s interior surfaces.
-Here’s how to clean the 16 dirtiest items in your home, too.

 New research suggests that COVID-19 could live for up to two to three days on plastic and stainless steel surfaces such as light switches.
 Like doorknobs and other high-touch surfaces in your home, wipe your light switches down with soap and water first, followed by a household disinfectant product like Lysol or Clorox.
 “Cleaning involves removing dirt from a surface while disinfecting is actually killing germs,” Sansoni says.
 “The best way to reduce the spread of germs is to do both.”
 If you’re running low on disinfectant products and can’t find them in stores, the CDC has posted instructions for making a bleach disinfectant spray at home.
-Since it’s also in short supply, here’s how to make a quick and simple homemade hand sanitizer.

 Handles on popular household appliances like refrigerators, dishwashers, ovens, and microwaves are often overlooked, but they can be breeding grounds for germs and diseases like the coronavirus.
 Experts recommend cleaning them regularly, “especially since more family members are home all day instead of going to work or school and these surfaces are being touched more frequently,” Forte says.
 Follow the same cleaning protocol as you would for light switches and doorknobs, scrubbing the handles with disinfecting wipes or spray.
 But rest assured that unless someone inside your home is infected, you’re unlikely to get sick because you missed a handle or two.
 “People get COVID-19 from other people, first and foremost,” according to Joseph Vinetz, MD, an infectious disease specialist at Yale Medicine.

 Disinfecting your kitchen counters and sink should become a standard part of your cleaning routine, even after the COVID-19 pandemic ends.
 “This will not only help against the novel coronavirus but also against other food-borne microbes that can cause illness,” Sansoni says.
 A dose of 3 percent hydrogen peroxide can deactivate a virus within eight minutes, according to the CDC.
 Apply it directly onto any food-contact surfaces like your kitchen sink and countertops, and allow it to soak for around ten to 15 minutes before scrubbing the area down and rinsing it off with water.
 The CDC also suggests wearing gloves and washing your hands before and after you clean.
-Here are more home cleaning tips straight from the CDC.

 Your smartphone is one of the germiest items you own—and could be a hotbed for diseases like the coronavirus, according to a recent scientific literature review of 56 studies from 24 countries.
 To properly sanitize your phone, Sansoni advises wiping it down with a dry, soft cloth to remove any dirt, dust, or fingerprints, and then using alcohol-based wipes or sprays with at least 70 percent alcohol to disinfect the screen.
 The same goes for tablets and any other touch screens lying around the house.
 Word to the wise: Don’t forget to unplug your electronics before cleaning them, and avoid spraying your device directly, Sansoni says.
 You should regularly disinfect these germ-spreading objects you keep with you all the time, too.